Shubham-2302/void-slam-toolbox/README.md

 `sudo docker run --net=host -it stevemacenski/slam_toolbox `

-Now that you in the docker container
+Now that you are in the docker container

 `source install/setup.bash`
 `ros2 launch slam-toolbox online_async_launch.py`